abdrahmansoltan/Learning-Notes/React/1-React.md

 These 2 libraries from React are critical for React to work, these 2 combined is what actually allows us to build web application in React

 - `react`: is the engine which does all of the work of how React functions works and be built -> **Application Builder**
-  - > How react works
+  - How react works
 - `react-dom`: is related to the Web-DOM being the document-object-model, which is the different tools that help us actually build web-applications
-  - > what react renders
+  - what react renders
   - It specifies that the engine should be directed towards web related applications

 ---

 ## JSX

+It's a declarative syntax extension to JavaScript that allows us to write `HTML`-like syntax in our JavaScript code.

 ![jsx](./img/jsx-1.png)
 ![jsx](./img/jsx.jpg)